-Communities Should be a Part of the Customer Journey
+Communities are Part of the Customer Journey

-5 Steps to Revamping your Community
+5 Steps to Revamp your Community

-Of course, as with all self-critical activities this is much easier said than done.
-Below are some ways to revamp your community.
+Of course, as with all self-critical activities, this is much easier said than done, and sometimes it's nice to have some guidance along the way.

 1. Do an Empirical Evaluation